cwchentw/clibs/README.md

 ## What is clibs anyway?

-**clibs** are common utility declarations (types, macros, functions) used across various C programs.
-They are mostly domain neutral, able to be applied in different situations.
+**clibs** are common utilities (types, macros, functions) used across C programs.
+They are mostly domain neutral, able to be applied to various situations.

 ## System Requirements